v4for/v4for.github.io/README.md

 UIX work for settings and bypases page

-add more bypasses + get load on blank working(already have and easy idea for that), and last thign is desigin and make a download your progress button and loader.
+add more bypasses +  and last thign is desigin and make a download your progress button and loader.